 Jan.
 26 — Acting Attorney General Sally Yates meets with White House counsel Donald McGahn in his office.
 She tells McGahn that high-ranking administration officials, including Vice President Pence, had made statements “about General Flynn’s conduct that we knew to be untrue.”
 She was referring to administration statements that Flynn did not discuss U.S. sanctions against Russia with the Russian ambassador.
 (This would not be disclosed until Yates testified before Congress on May 8.)

 Jan.
 27 — Trump and Comey privately dine at the White House.
 Comey says: “[T]he President said, ‘I need loyalty, I expect loyalty.’
 I didn’t move, speak, or change my facial expression in any way during the awkward silence that followed.
 We simply looked at each other in silence.
 The conversation then moved on, but he returned to the subject near the end of our dinner.”
-At that point, Comey says the president again said, “‘I need loyalty.’
+At that point, Comey recalls the president again saying, “‘I need loyalty.’
 I replied, ‘You will always get honesty from me.’
 He paused and then said, ‘That’s what I want, honest loyalty.’
 I paused, and then said, ‘You will get that from me.’”
 Comey also tells Trump that he is not personally under investigation.
-(Comey gave this account of the meeting in written testimony for his June 8 hearing before the Senate intelligence committee.
-It was first reported May 11 by the New York Times.)
+(Comey gave this account of the meeting in written testimony for his June 8 hearing before the Senate intelligence committee, and in one of seven memos he wrote about his encounters with Trump.
+The dinner meeting was first reported May 11 by the New York Times.)